Daniel, Ghanaian cocoa farmer

 The good news is that Daniel and his fellow farmers are seasoned stewards of the land and know what needs to happen at the farm level to mitigate the impacts of climate-related agricultural issues.

 Growing cocoa takes an extraordinary amount of labor and care.
 It also takes money – enough money for farmers to resolve today’s problems and plan for the future.
 So, use your purchasing power.
 Show up for small-scale farmers like Daniel.
-Choose Fairtrade!
+Choose Fairtrade chocolate!

 Together, the future is fair